 These are not terribly controversial assumptions and thousands of us have adopted them for our NIPS work and found them useful in those settings, and for many of us beyond our meetings as well.
 Very similar assumptions have been accepted by many thousands in similar peer support communities around the world.
 We invite you to consider these assumptions; but we do not want to spend time in NIPS gatherings arguing about them.
 They are drawn from the large body of experience with peer support communities although they are not approved by any one of them.
 They are what we have found useful.
 We are not trying to become psychotherapists or philosophers.
 However, we find that if we do not state our assumptions, then all kinds of difficulties arise later.

 Indeed, one of our key advisors has pointed out that part of the reason so many foundations were skeptical about funding us at first was because they did not understand the extent to which we go to establish a strict structure of positive norms for our NIPS meetings.
-They know that peers getting together has not always been a good thing.
-Think Hitler or your worst nightmare of a motorcycle gang.
-By emphasizing these assumptions at every NIPS gathering—and enforcing them, we create a space of safety, sobriety and support.
+By emphasizing these assumptions at every NIPS gathering—and enforcing them, we create a space of safety and support.

 For anyone in a NIPS Peer Support Project, there is a group of peers we are trying to get to adopt these basic tools in order to help make their own lives better, others like themselves better and the environment better.
 We know that these tools can help with all three.